 Apparently, there are 3 affiliate tiers in Digital Altitude where each one has a climbing name like Walker, Hiker and Climber and each of them costs you every month, but entitles you to higher percentages of commissions:

 The walker is possibly the one that is priced at that $17/month above and up to $153/year.

 The hiker is $67/month and up to $603/year.

 And the Climber is apparently a bundle where you also get hiker included and that’s $127/month and up to $1,143/year.

-How much will being a member of this program cost you?
+How much would being a member of Digital Altitude cost you if you joined?

 And I though MOBE which at one point was the most expensive program (and a sibling of MTTB) I ever saw, then Digital Altitude comes along…

 0 out of 10 stars.
 People who love high ticket programs may dislike this review.
 People who don’t like them may agree with it.

 Really my whole issue is those prices after Aspire.
 I personally can’t spend this much on a program or recommend it when I already know that it’s possible to make good online businesses without investing these kinds of high prices.

 My final thoughts: